CarlRaffle/CloneBoard/README.md

 # CloneBoard
-CloneBoard - Designed by Carl Raffle
+CloneBoard - Designed by Carl Raffle for the Clone R1